unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/introduction/architecture/index.md

 ## Overview of a Restlet architecture

-In addition to supporting the standard REST software architecture elements as presented before, the Restlet framework also provides a set of classes that greatly simplify the hosting of multiple applications within a single JVM.
+In addition to supporting the standard REST software architecture elements as presented before, the Restlet Framework also provides a set of classes that greatly simplify the hosting of multiple applications within a single JVM.
 The goal is to provide a RESTful, portable and more flexible alternative to the existing Servlet API.
 In the diagram below,